-Students who were enrolled in college 10 or more years ago may seek admission to UNT without consideration of that academic work.
-Request this before acceptance.
+Students who have earned college credits that are at least 10 years old may seek admission to UNT without consideration of that academic work.
+Request a Fresh Start form from an admissions counselor before acceptance.

-To help match you to the right classes, you’ll take the Texas Higher Education Assessment.
+To help match you to the right classes, you’ll take the Texas Success Initiative.
 The test is only used for academic advising, not for admission decisions.
 We also will accept scores on the ASSET, COMPASS or ACCUPLACER tests.
 You may qualify for an exemption.
-Call 940-565-4403 or visit the START Office's site.
+Call 940-565-4403 or visit the Learning Center's TSI site.